TheTardisPilot/VoxMod/README.md

 You could use these functions to setup triggers to say what you want, when you want it.
 If anyone creates a mission using some of these, please let me know as I would love to see a video.

 Credit
-Thanks to Valve, Northwood Studios, and MGM for the voicelines.
+Thanks to Valve, Northwood Studios, MGM, and Unknown Worlds Entertainment for the voicelines.
-Shamefully, I must also thank ChatGPT for my sanity.
-Getting into the Arma modding scene raw is difficult, especially when the BI forums are down that inform about crucial scripting fixes.
+I must also thank ChatGPT for my sanity, since BI forums are down.